EmpPowiUDE/NovalandGuide/docs/source/DynamicText.rst

     if condition:
         # code to execute if condition is true

-As an example, let's consider the decision of gender.
-If a person has made a choice, the text must be changed in several places based on that choice.
+As an example, a participants answer to a survey item on their gender can be used to change text in several places based on that choice.

 .. code-block:: console